 There are many kinds of pipe nipples, and commonly used pipe joints can be divided into two types: hard pipe nipples and hose nipples.

 In the hydraulic system, the connection mode of the pipe and the pipe joint is also different.
 The screw-in end of the pipe adopts the connection thread.
 Taper thread is mainly used in the middle and low-pressure hydraulic system because of its own vertebral body tightening and sealing operation with polytetrafluoroethylene and other materials.
-The sealing effect of the fine thread is very good, and it is often used in a high-pressure system, but it needs to use a combination washer or O-ring to seal the end face, and sometimes red copper washer is also used.
+The sealing effect of the fine thread is very good, and it is often used in a high-pressure system.
+We produce pipe fittings for oil and gas industry.
+But it needs to use a combination washer or O-ring to seal the end face, and sometimes red copper washer is also used.
 It is more suitable for connecting pipes with a thick wall.
 Its components mainly include joint body, connecting pipe and nut.

-In use, the joint body is embedded in the target, and the end face is sealed with the gasket mentioned above.
+In use, the joint body of pipe nipple such as king nipple pipe fitting is embedded in the target, and the end face is sealed with the gasket mentioned above.
 The rubber seal is used between the joint body and the connecting pipe, and sometimes the spherical seal is also used.

 Since the pipe nipple is a detachable connecting element, it must meet the requirements of stable connection, strong sealing, reasonable size, small pressure loss, good process performance, etc., as well as the requirements of convenient disassembly and assembly.
 Therefore, do not look down on those small pipe nipples, because only its existence can support the existence of the entire hydraulic system.